xSenzaki/Dog-Breed-Identifier/README.md

 # Dog Breed Identifier
 This Dog Breed Identifier is a project that leverages the power of deep learning, specifically Convolutional Neural Networks (CNNs), to accurately identify the breed of a dog from an uploaded image.
-The system is trained on a diverse dataset containing images of five popular dog breeds: Bulldog, Chihuahua, German Shepherd, Golden Retriever, and Husk
+The system is trained on a diverse dataset containing images of five popular dog breeds: Bulldog, Chihuahua, German Shepherd, Golden Retriever, and Husky

 # REQUIREMENTS
     The Dog Breed Identifier requires the following Python libraries: